Latest Security Notes and Online Security Tips

 (4) Update your personal contact information with Shanghai Commercial Bank

-(5) How to protect against mobile malware
+(5) Protect against mobile/computer malware

-(6) To prevent the Spyware installation without your knowledge and virus attack, please avoid visiting or downloading software from suspicious websites.
+- To prevent the Spyware installation without your knowledge and virus attack, please avoid visiting or downloading software from suspicious websites.

-(7) If any unusual screens pop-up and/or the computer responds unusually slow, please log off from the Internet Banking and scan the computer with virus protection software.
+- If any unusual screens pop-up and/or the computer responds unusually slow, please log off from the Internet Banking and scan the computer with virus protection software.